ulixee/hero/website/docs/BasicInterfaces/Agent.md

   - connectionToCore `options | ConnectionToCore`.
 An object containing `IConnectionToCoreOptions` used to connect, or an already created `ConnectionToCore` instance.
 Defaults to automatically booting up and connecting to a local `Core`.
   - name `string`.
 This is used to generate a unique sessionName.
   - userAgent `strong`.
 This sets your browser's user agent string.
 Prefixing this string with a tilde (~) allows for dynamic options.
-  - browserEmulatorId `string`.
-Emulates the properties that help SecretAgent look like a normal browser.
+  - browserEmulatorId `string` defaults to `default-browser-emulator`.
+Chooses the BrowserEmulator plugin which emulates the properties that help SecretAgent look like a normal browser.
-  - humanEmulatorId `string`.
-Drives human-like mouse/keyboard movements.
+  - humanEmulatorId `string` defaults to `default-human-emulator`.
+Chooses the HumanEmulator plugin which drives the mouse/keyboard movements.
   - geolocation `IGeolocation`.
 Overrides the geolocation of the user.
 Will automatically grant permissions to all origins for geolocation.
     - latitude `number`.
 Latitude between -90 and 90.
     - longitude `number`.
 Longitude between -180 and 180.